• Skip to primary navigation

 What size trowel should I use for 12×24 tile?

-Can I use large tile for a shower floor?
+Can I use large tiles for a shower floor?

-Large format tile can be used on a shower floor including curbless showers.
-Typically, these are used in conjunction with a linear drain or are “envelope cut” to slope towards a center drain.
+Large-format tiles can be used on shower floors, including curbless showers.
+Typically, these are used in conjunction with a linear drain or are “envelope cut” to slope toward a center drain.

 Are bigger tiles harder to install?